Himalayan Yoga Academy

 16 Feb 2022 HYN Himalayan Yoga Academy

-Concept of health, aspects of health and Hygienic Yogic Practices Leading toward Health; yogic concept of Illness; Cause of Illness; Yogic Role for both Health and Illness management
+We present an article on The Yogic Concept of health.
+We shall discuss the various aspects of health and Hygienic Yogic Practices Leading toward Health; the yogic concept of Illness; the Cause of Illness; Yogic Role for both Health and Illness management.

 The World Health Organization (WHO) defined health in its broader sense in its 1948 constitution as “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”